Boris Miljković: Biography

 In the nineties, he worked as creative director in advertising for Saatchi and Saatchi Cairo and McCann Erickson Belgrade in cooperation with Srđan Šaper.
 The artist was creator of video impressions of the performance Silence of the Balkans which was the final event of Thessaloniki – European Capital of Culture 1997.
 In recent decades, he has created several hundred television advertisements, music videos and theater trailers.
 The film artist is also author of printed literature which is mostly edited by the publishing house Geopoetika.
 Miljkovic is laureate of renowned prizes such as JRT Award (1983), Prize of Monte Carlo Television Festival (1983), Clio Award (1988), MTV Award (1989), the Isidora Sekulić Award 2002 for his prose Tea Time in Zamalek, the UEPS Award 2007 and the Golden Maple Award (category tourism film) of Jahorina Film Festival 2016.
+In 2021 his novel The Yugoslavs was shortlisted for NIN Award for the Best Novel of the Year.

 In 2003, he directed Slobodan Šnajder’s Nevjesta od vjetra (The Bride of the Wind) at National Theatre Belgrade and Stravinsky's Prica o vojniku (The Soldier's Tale) at Atelje 212 Theatre two years later.
 He was appointed artistic director for the conceptual realization of the Eurovision Song Contest 2008.
 In 2017, he was one of the initiators of the Serbian MTS Vision Festival.
 Miljković has been creative director at Radio Television of Serbia (RTS) for many years.